Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Hypothesis Testing

 \subsection{Badness-of-fit}

-We quantify how well the data is explained by each of the hypotheses discussed above by computing a metric for the quality of the fits obtained, mirroring the calculation performed for generic GST fits~\cite{BK+15,BGN+17,PYGSTI}, but extending to the hypotheses we consider here.
-The basis for this calculation is $L(H_i)$, the likelihood of the observed data given the model fitted under a particular hypothesis $H_i$.
+We quantify how well the data is explained with each of the hypotheses discussed above by computing a metric for the quality of the fits obtained.
+The basis for this calculation is ${\mathcal L}(H_i)$, the likelihood of the observed data given the model fitted under a particular hypothesis $H_i$.

-Following Wilk's theorem~\cite{Wilks1938}, we know the log-likelihood ratio $-2\log \frac{L(H_i)}{L(H_0)}$ has a distribution that asymptotically approaches a $\chi^2$ distribution with degrees of freedom given by the difference in the dimensionality of the two nested hypotheses, under the assumption that the null hypothesis is true.
+Following Wilk's theorem~\cite{Wilks1938}, we know the log-likelihood ratio $-2\log \frac{{\mathcal L}(H_i)}{{\mathcal L}(H_0)}$ has a distribution that asymptotically (in the same size) approaches a $\chi^2$ distribution with degrees of freedom given by the difference in the dimensionality of the two nested hypotheses, under the assumption that the null hypothesis is true.
 The mean and variance of the asymptotic distribution for the log-likelihood ratio are determined by the number of degrees of freedom.
-Given the fitted models, the likelihood of the observations under the various hypotheses are computed, and we report the deviation between the observation and the mean predicted, in units of the standard deviation, and call this quantity $N_\sigma$~\footnote{Equivalently, one can compute the $p$-value for the null hypothesis, but we find $N_\sigma$ to be a quantity that is easier to interpret.}.
-Intuitively, if this ``badness-of-fit'' number is large, we favor the null hypothesis (i.e., the alternate hypothesis fit is bad), but if this number is small, both the alternate and the null hypotheses are valid, and the alternate hypothesis is favored as a parsimonious model.
+Given the fitted models, the likelihood of the observations under the various hypotheses are computed, and we follow the convention of reporting the difference between the observed statistic and the mean predicted by Wilk's theorem, in units of the standard deviation of the appropriate $\chi^2$ distribution, and call this quantity $N_\sigma$.
+Intuitively, if this ``badness-of-fit'' number is large, we favor the null hypothesis (i.e., the hypothesis fit is bad), but if this number is small, both the simpler hypothesis and the null hypotheses are valid, and the simpler hypothesis is favored as a parsimonious model.
+We emphasize this ``badness-of-fit'' parameter cannot be obtained by characterization techniques like RB that do not have an implicit model built in.